gvwilson/thirdbit/src/fiction/cherne/index.md

 A few of Cherne's other inhabitants deserve mention.

-#### The Brumoso Cloudherds
+#### The Churya Cloudherds

-North of the Regimental Kingdoms, in the Brumoso Mountains, are several villages that would be ignored by the rest of the world were it not for their inhabitants' peculiar trade.
-The people of Marandine, Porandine, and their neighbors are cloudherds.
+North of the Ninety Kingdoms, in the Churya Mountains, are several villages that would be ignored by the rest of the world were it not for their inhabitants' peculiar trade.
+The people of Stale, Rancid, and their neighbors are cloudherds.
 Every spring, the adults hike into the mountains and round up as many clouds as they can find.
 They then drive these clouds south to water farmers' fields in the west, southern Darp, and elsewhere.
 The most